200+ Must-Know Link-Building Statistics for 2025

 18% of new website owners unknowingly acquire domain names that were once part of defunct link farms.

-73% of clients who initially wanted “quick wins” via PBNs ultimately pivoted to white-hat strategies after seeing increased penalty risks.
+73% of clients who initially wanted “quick wins” via PBNs ultimately pivoted to white-hat link-building strategies after seeing increased penalty risks.

 32% of PBN managers rotate IP addresses every quarter to avoid detection by search engine crawlers.